EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/The Job Closer.md

 # 🎨 Impressions
 I liked this book a lot, I think it is something I will refer a lot to later.
 The focus on the data is something that is thought-provoking.
+It is closly linked to my experiences in [Job Searcing](../../Working/Job%20Searcing.md).
+I also like the fact that it was concise and had a big focus on what matters and simple but I think, quite effective rules for job interviews and searching.

+I have used this as a reference when working on interviews a lot, and it is one of the few things that pops up again and again when approaching an interview setting.
 # ✍️ My Top  Quotes

 - *The real voyage of discovery consists, not in seeking new landscapes, but in having new eyes. —Marcel Proust*